Pro-Am with Emily

 You can do between 5 and 8 dances for an Overall placement - but don't panic!
 It might seem a lot at the beginning, but I am there every step of your journey!

 The short answer is no!
-As a newcomer to the world of competitive Country & Western dance you don't need a cowboy hat or boots.
+As a newcomer to the world of competitive Country & Western dance you do not need boots and if you are leading you will need a hat.
 You can wear dance shoes and simple jeans / pants and a shirt to get started.
-As you progress through the ranks you will require cowboy boots and a hat to comply with the rules.
-Some male students also buy dancewear to jazz it up a bit!
+As you progress through the ranks you will require cowboy boots to comply with the rules.
+Dance costumes, boots and a hat for all leaders is something you might want to invest in as you compete more.